-Shot by Oswald Morris, Beats the Devil has at times a stylish flair to match its chintzy panache, while at others, the camera moves in such a way to make it feel like a documentary.
+Shot by Oswald Morris, Beats the Devil has, at times, a stylish flair to match its chintzy panache, while at others, the camera moves in such a way to make it feel like a documentary.
 Morris’s camera doesn’t miss a trick.
 Whether it’s Bogart’s flamboyant robe with its matching ascot or the way Houston and Morris plant the camera in the corner of the screen, so we’re looking up at Morely’s round face as his lips quiver nervously.
-His fingers drumming on the table as we see the slippery scheming wheels turn in his shiny bald head.
+His fingers drum on the table as we see the slippery scheming wheels turn in his shiny bald head.

 Beat the Devil somehow never feels very long despite the unmoored plot.
-Capote’s wit combined with Houston’s unerring eye combine to make a deviously fun time in the sun.
+Capote’s wit and Houston’s unerring eye combine to make a deviously fun time in the sun.
 In a way, the movie feels like what we today would call a “hang out movie.”

 After all, the characters do little else but hang out.
 The characters in Beat the Devil use language either as a knife, a chisel, or as a lubricant.
-The characters have an uncommon vagueness about them, so we’re never sure exactly how much they are telling is truth and how much is made up on the spot.
+The characters have an uncommon vagueness about them, so we’re never sure exactly how much they tell is true and how much is made up on the spot.

 In one instance, O’Hara complains about Billy making fun of his name.
 “In Chile, O’Hara is a tip-top name.
 Many Germans in Chile happened to be called O’Hara.”
-A sly reference to the possibility that O’Hara is more than just a German ruffian.
+This a sly reference to the possibility that O’Hara is more than just a German ruffian.

 Because it is 1953, and because of the Hays code, the bad men will die, and the morally ambiguous must not prosper.
 This leads to the simply spectacular anti-climatic ending in which everyone ends up more or less where they started.
 Bogart’s maniacal laugh at the end mirrors his infamous turn in The Treasure of the Sierra Madre, but it’s not a man driven to madness by greed.